 At Levine Music, we believe in making high-quality music education accessible to everyone.
 Using the power of technology and leveraging some of the best musical tools available, we strive to create an engaging virtual teaching environment.
 Through our Virtual Campus, our faculty provides the same tailored instruction you would receive in person, all from the comfort of home (or wherever you may be!).

 All offerings for the 2020-21 year will be available in an online format and a hybrid approach, utilizing online and, when feasible, limited in-person instruction.
-All Levine instruction will take place online only at least through December 2020.

 Getting the Most from Online Music Lessons